PlasmaPy/PlasmaPy/.github/PULL_REQUEST_TEMPLATE.md

   possibly be found, at
   http://docs.plasmapy.org/en/master/development/index.html

-Many thanks in advance for following these pointers and for willing to contribute!
+Many thanks in advance for following these pointers and for being willing to contribute!

+When submitting a pull request, please ensure that you can (eventually, sometime before it is merged) check the following basic requirements:

 -->

+- [ ] I have added a changelog entry for this pull request (please see `changelog/README.rst` for instructions, and if you need help with picking the PR type, ask!)
+- [ ] If adding new functionality, I have added (passing) tests and docstrings.
+(Tests pop up at the bottom, in the checks box).
+- [ ] I have fixed any new failing tests (if you're unsure why they're failing, ask!).